benpickles/aesthetic/README.md

 require 'rails_helper'

 describe 'A feature' do
-  describe 'Update account settings' do
+  context 'Update account settings' do
     it 'works' do
       visit '/'